Your cart is currently empty.

 Lake Forest Symphony

-In 2014, the Symphony welcomed its 7th Music Director, Vladimir Kulenovic.
+In 2014, the Symphony welcomed its seventh Music Director, Vladimir Kulenovic.
 Maestro Kulenovic has been hailed by critic John von Rhein as a “conductor with an uncommon passion.”
 In 2015 he was the winner of the Sir Georg Solti Conducting Award and distinguished as the 2015 “Chicagoan of the Year in Classical Music.”
 The competitive selection process of a new Music Director was covered in a radio documentary by 98.7 WFMT.

 Founded in 1957, Robert Kalter and William English founded the Lake Forest Symphony as a chamber orchestra of volunteer musicians.
 By 1965 the group had over 60 players, and in 1988 became fully professional.
-The Symphony performs through throughout Lake County and northern Illinois, including the College of Lake County’s James Lumber Center, Lake Forest Academy’s Cressey Center for the Arts, and the Lake Forest Gorton Center.
+The Symphony performed through throughout Lake County and northern Illinois, including the College of Lake County’s James Lumber Center, Lake Forest Academy’s Cressey Center for the Arts, and the Lake Forest Gorton Center.